Military Technologies & Applied Sciences at Maryville University of Saint Louis

 Military Technologies & Applied Sciences Student Demographics at Maryville U

-Take a look at the following statistics related to the make-up of the military technologies and applied sciences majors at Maryville University of Saint Louis.
+Take a look at the following statistics related to the make-up of the military technologies & applied sciences majors at Maryville University of Saint Louis.

 Maryville U Military Technologies & Applied Sciences Master’s Program

-Of the students who received a military technologies and applied sciences master's degree from Maryville U, 57% were white.
-This is typical for this degree on the natiowide level.
-In the military technologies and applied sciences master's program at this school, racial-ethnic minorities make up 36% of degree recipients.
-That is 4% better than the national average.*
+In the military technologies & applied sciences master's program at this school, racial-ethnic minorities make up 51% of degree recipients.
+That is 18% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Maryville University of Saint Louis with a master's in military technologies and applied sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Maryville University of Saint Louis with a master's in military technologies & applied sciences.

 Concentrations Within Military Technologies & Applied Sciences

-The following military technologies and applied sciences concentations are available at Maryville University of Saint Louis.
+If you plan to be a military technologies & applied sciences major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Maryville University of Saint Louis.
 A concentration may not be available for your level.

 Careers That Military Technologies & Applied Sciences Grads May Go Into